 As part of his project, Rafa created a theoretical thermal model of the cooling system and analysed it using an engineering simulation system.
 He developed a feasible machining environment that maximised the efficiency of the cooling method.

 "My aim was to explore the theoretical feasibility of using a cryogenic cooling device.
 I wanted to see how successful the module could perform as an alternative to conventional coolants and lubricants.
 My results proved that the cryogenic module would make a good alternative coolant mechanism."

 A rewarding learning curve

 "Working on an individual project has been a great learning experience.
-It’s given me the time to focus in and expand my knowledge of nickel-based alloys, coolants and thermoelectric generators.
+It’s given me the time to focus in and expand my knowledge of nickel-based alloys, coolants and cryogenic generators.
 It’s also made me realise how much work goes into a research experiment.
 Working in a professional research environment has helped my self-confidence grow and taught me perseverance!
 I've learnt how to deal with unsuccessful outcomes and keep on trying until I achieve the desired results.

 "Most of all, I’ve enjoyed the freedom to work on the project at my own pace, set my own deadlines and manage my efforts.
 This was the first time that my schedule and work ethics were completely up to me.
 It was scary at first but incredibly rewarding when I started seeing results.